French painter Simon Vouet illustrates the eldest muses Urania and Calliope.

 This is how the music you listen to in your everyday lives can drastically shape your views on feminism.

 Music brings to light social issues in the most visceral way.

-What does a girl sound like while she’s being raped?
+What does a person sound like while being raped?
 What about months after that?

 Through videography that vividly captures the nightmares haunting rape victims long after suffering it, a voice saying you don’t know how it feels, and a message imploring you to change your neutral stance, Lady Gaga emulates the muse of tragedy in her music video for “Til It Happens To You” in 2015.